percona/percona-server-mongodb-operator/source/TLS.rst

 certificate generated for internal communications must be added to the ``spec.secrets.sslInternal`` key of the ``deploy/cr.yaml`` file.

-Supposing that your cluster name is ``my-cluster-name-rs0``, the instructions to generate certificates manually are as follows:
+Supposing that your cluster name is ``my-cluster-name``, the instructions to generate certificates manually are as follows:

 .. code:: bash